-The bill establishes a sales tax exemption for the construction or remodeling of qualified data centers in Kansas, as well as for the purchase of data center equipment and certain labor costs.
-To qualify, firms must invest a minimum of $250 million and create at least 20 new jobs within two years.
-The bill defines key terms such as "qualified data center" and "eligible data center costs," and outlines the application process for the exemption, which includes submitting an application to the Secretary of Commerce and entering into an agreement detailing the exemption's terms.
-The duration of the sales tax exemption varies based on the investment level, ranging from 15 years for a $250 million investment to 60 years for a $1 billion investment.
+The bill proposes a sales tax exemption for the construction or remodeling of qualified data centers in Kansas, as well as for the purchase of data center equipment and certain labor costs.
+To qualify, firms must invest a minimum of $250,000,000 and create at least 20 new jobs within two years of starting operations.
+The bill defines key terms such as "qualified data center" and "new jobs," and establishes an application process that includes an agreement with the Secretary of Commerce.
+Additionally, it amends the duration of the sales tax exemption, reducing the exemption period from 15 to 10 years for investments of at least $250,000,000, and similarly adjusting the periods for larger investments.
+The Secretary of Commerce will certify qualified firms and ensure compliance, with provisions for audits and potential revocation of the exemption for non-compliance.

 Statutes affected: